New & now

 Emma Galea

-The presepju, a unique structure depicting the events surrounding the birth of Jesus Christ, a structure many Maltese households use to decorate their homes during the magical Christmas holidays.
+The presepju is a unique structure depicting the events surrounding the birth of Jesus Christ, a structure many Maltese households use to decorate their homes during the magical Christmas holidays.

 The nativity crib traces its origins all the way back to the 13th century when Saint Francis of Assisi decided to build a re-enactment of the birth of Jesus with real life people and livestock.
 The idea soon spread and evolved throughout many European countries until it slowly found its way to Malta in the 17th century, Joseph Muscat revealed in his book, The Story of the Christmas Crib in Malta.

-Joseph Muscat however explains how the practise really took off in the way we know of it today after World War II.
+Joseph Muscat, however, explains how the practice really took off in the way we know it today after World War II.

-In fact, St George Preca was fundamental in the popularisation of the presepju over Malta and Gozo.
-When he founded the MUSUEM, he insisted that all the children there should build a small crib from materials found at home such as papier-maché rock so they could learn about the birth of Jesus Christ.
+In fact, St George Preca was fundamental in the popularisation of the presepju across Malta and Gozo.
+When he founded the M.U.S.U.E.M, he insisted that all the children there should build a small crib from materials found at home such as papier-maché rock, so they could learn about the birth of Jesus Christ.

-Eventually a competition started being organised all over many localities in Malta where prizes for the best cribs started being awarded to the children, popularising the Maltese crib even further.
+Eventually a competition started being organised all over many localities in Malta where prizes for the best cribs were awarded to the children, popularising the Maltese crib even further.

 However, it was not always like this.
-Even though we now might think of the Maltese cribs as being something every Maltese household owns, for a long time it was only reserved to the rich and the Church as they were the only people that could afford to hire an artist to make it for them.
+Even though we now might think of the Maltese cribs as being something every Maltese household owns, for a long time it was only reserved for the rich and the Church, as they were the only people who could afford to hire an artist to make it for them.

 Have you ever made your own presepju?